You can never get a cup of tea large enough or

 When I moved to St. Louis in 1986, King-Man and I were parents of two young boys who were 1 and 4 years old.
 I didn't know a soul in St. Louis.
 Not one single person.
 Like all moms of young children, "me" time was close to nonexistent.
 By the time I'd get the kids to bed at night and get ready for the next day, there was little time or energy left for reading.
 That is, until my new neighbor, Sauci, invited me to join her book club.
 I said "yes" immediately; both because it was a way for me to commit to reading at least one book a month (I'm a deadline-driven person, so I knew I'd find a way to get the monthly book selection read), and because it was a way to meet some other women.
 These were my first friends in our new home town.

-That was 25 years ago.
+That was over 30 years ago.
 I've been a part of that book club ever since.
 We all were mothers of young children who shared a love of reading.
 We all were hungry to get out of the house and have a "literary" excuse for a break from putting the kids to bed for that one night a month.
 A night for just us girls to discuss a book, share our life stories, and enjoy some yummy dessert.
 A sisterhood has developed in our group through the years.
 Our members have come and gone, some have moved away, some have moved on, but there is a core group who has lingered.
 Our monthly meetings have been a constant in my life.
 As I get older, the company of these women friends becomes more and more important to me.

 A good friend is a connection to life - a tie to the past,